reuters-graphics/docs_graphics-kit/pages/for_clients/using-the-kit.md

 npm start
 ```

-Read more about how to make changes to the project's source code by reading the for developer docs.
+Read more about how to make changes to the project's source code by reading the developer docs on this site.

 ## Building for self-hosting